 In general, my occupation is to make intractable problems, tractable, often by reframing them imaginatively.
 Then, my focus is to design solutions that won’t create problems elsewhere, now or in the future.
 The solutions often take the form of services.
 I focus on the system-level structures of a service that give meaning and purpose to lower-level design.

 I have obsessed for last 10 years over the following questions: What are services?
 Why do they fail?
 Why do they exist?
 I began this inquiry at Carnegie Mellon University, where I taught for six years, before becoming a management consultant at Gartner and PwC.

-I’ve applied this thinking within the problem spaces and portfolios of major government agencies and large commercial enterprises, most notably the Dutch government.
-They paid for new knowledge and insight on how best to package and deliver particular kind of value in the form of a service.
+I’ve applied this thinking within the problem spaces and portfolios of major government agencies and large commercial enterprises, such as Boeing, Lowe’s, UnitedHealthcare, the US Department of Defense, and most notably the Dutch government.
 Each instance made the thinking a bit simpler and more sophisticated, evolving into a design framework that we now call 16x.